+3 hrs lecture (GR or P/NP).
 Not open for credit to students who have completed HIST 38.
+Acceptable for credit: UC/CSU

-Global issues with emphasis on several major areas of concern: Population trends, economic development and inequality, basic human needs (for food, water, health care) human rights, international conflict and security concerns, and environmental problems.
+Global issues with emphasis on several major areas of concern: Population trends, economic development and inequality, basic human needs (for food, water, health care) human rights, international conflict and security concerns, and environmental problems 2207.00